 A disability insurance audit reviews existing policy coverage and compares that to current income replacement needs.

-Review Your Long Term Care Needs
+Review Your Long-Term Care Needs

-Long term care brings different meanings to many.
+Long-term care brings different meanings to many.

-There have been a lot of changes with health care and insurance over the years.
+There have been a lot of changes in health care and insurance over the years.
 The nursing home is the choice of last resort for most.
 Fortunately, insurance companies now provide benefits for in-home care as well as some assisted living facilities.
 The newest policies allow for a deposit-based insurance . . . an attractive alternative when interest rates have been so low for so long.
 We’ll help you get a better idea of your expected long-term care expenses with a Health Care Cost Assessment.